Subversion (SVN) Administration

 $ svn checkout <svn_repository>/WORKSPACES/SW2 <sw2_working_copy>

-Split Repositories
+Split SVN Repositories

 You can start with managing versions of all ReqView projects in a single SVN repository and restructure the repository easily as needed.
 A little downside is that SVN uses the same revision numbers per repository.
 On the other hand, SVN revision numbers have no special meaning.